Kinetic/kinetic-cpp-client/README.md

 [![Build Status](https://travis-ci.org/Seagate/kinetic-cpp-client.svg?branch=master)](https://travis-ci.org/Seagate/kinetic-cpp-client)
 Introduction
 ============
 This repo contains code for producing C and C++ kinetic clients.
+The C++ library currently does not support Windows at this time because of existing library requirements.

 Protocol Version